-The United States has reached 2.3 million positive cases of the novel coronavirus as of September 21, more than any other country in the world.
+The United States has reached 6.8 million positive cases of the novel coronavirus as of September 21, more than any other country in the world.
 Its neighbors, Canada and Mexico, have seen large outbreaks as well, prompting border closures, flight cancellations, and lockdowns throughout the region.
 Read on for more information about coronavirus-related travel restrictions in North America.

-Currently, there are no federal restrictions on domestic travel, but some states are asking tourists to stay away.
-Others, including Maine and Hawaii, have implemented laws requiring incoming travelers to self-quarantine for 14 days.
+Currently, there are no federal restrictions on domestic travel, but some states are asking tourists to stay away, implementing laws requiring incoming travelers to self-quarantine for 14 days.
 If you do need or want to travel, be sure to follow all local regulations and guidelines, including any quarantine procedures, social distancing, and face mask requirements.
-And consider that depending on your destination, many attractions, businesses, and even parks and outdoor recreation areas might be closed or limiting capacity.
+Depending on your destination, many attractions, businesses, and even parks and outdoor recreation areas might be closed or are limiting capacity.

 Canada is currently open to citizens, permanent residents, protected persons, persons registered under the Indian Act, and "foreign nationals who are coming for an essential (non-discretionary) purpose."
 Exceptions will be granted to a select group of people, including immediate family members of Canadian citizens, who must consent to a medical check and provide proof of relationship and travel documents.
 International flights can fly into four of the country's airports, including Vancouver International Airport and Pearson International Airport.
-Travel restrictions are expected to be in place through June 30.
+Travel restrictions are expected to be in place until further notice.

 All travelers entering Canada must be given a health assessment and undergo a 14-day quarantine upon arrival.
 Those who do not follow quarantine guidelines are subject to a fine of up to $750,000, six months in jail, or removal.